 If the estimated fair value of the reporting unit is less than its carrying amount, we proceed to the second step of the review process to calculate the implied fair value of the reporting unit goodwill in order to determine whether any impairment is required.
-We calculate the implied fair value of the reporting unit goodwill by allocating the estimated fair value of the reporting unit as if the reporting unit had been acquired in a business combination.
-If the carrying value of the reporting unit's goodwill exceeds the implied fair value of the reporting unit to all of the reporting unit loss for that excess amount.
-In allocating the estimated fair value of the reporting unit to all of the reporting unit, we use industry and market data, as well as knowledge of the industry and our past experiences.
+We calculate the implied fair value of the reporting unit goodwill by allocating the estimated fair value of the reporting unit to all of the assets and liabilities of the reporting unit as if the reporting unit had been acquired in a business combination.
+If the carrying value of the reporting unit's goodwill exceeds the implied fair value of the goodwill, we recognize an impairment loss for that excess amount.
+In allocating the estimated fair value of the reporting unit to all of the assets and liabilities of the reporting unit, we use industry and market data, as well as knowledge of the industry and our past experiences.